josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/cpp/gdextension_docs_system.md

 curl -sSL https://raw.githubusercontent.com/godotengine/godot/master/doc/tools/make_rst.py | python3 - -o "docs/classes" -l "en" doc_classes
 ```

-Your .rst files will now be available in docs/classes/.
+Your `.rst` files will now be available in `docs/classes/`.
 From here, you can use
 any documentation builder that supports reStructuredText syntax to create a website from them.

 godot-docs uses Sphinx.
 You can use the repository as a basis to build your own documentation system.
 The following guide describes the basic steps, but they are not exhaustive: You will need a bit of personal insight to make it work.

-1. Add godot-docs as a submodule to your docs/ folder.
+1. Add godot-docs as a submodule to your `docs/` folder.

-1. Copy over its conf.py, index.rst, .readthedocs.yaml files into /docs/.
-You may later decide to copy over and edit more of godot-docs' files, like _templates/layout.html.
+1. Copy over its `conf.py`, `index.rst`, `.readthedocs.yaml` files into `/docs/`.
+You may later decide to copy over and edit more of godot-docs' files, like `_templates/layout.html`.

 1. Modify these files according to your project.
-This mostly involves adjusting paths to point to the godot-docs subfolder, as well as strings to reflect it's your project rather than Godot you're building the docs for.
+This mostly involves adjusting paths to point to the `godot-docs` subfolder, as well as strings to reflect it's your project rather than Godot you're building the docs for.

 1. Create an account on readthedocs.org.
-Import your project, and modify its base .readthedocs.yaml file path to /docs/.readthedocs.yaml.
+Import your project, and modify its base `.readthedocs.yaml` file path to `/docs/.readthedocs.yaml`.

-Once you have completed all these steps, your documentation should be available at <repo-name>.readthedocs.io.
+Once you have completed all these steps, your documentation should be available at `<repo-name>.readthedocs.io`.